 Interest-only loans: When your loan payments during the fixed-rate period only cover interest and do not make any progress on paying down principle.
 When principle gets thrown into the mix after the first adjustment, the loan can easily become unaffordable.
 This is a popular feature for sophisticated borrowers who don't want their money tied up in a mortgage, but can be deadly for the average consumer.

 Negative amortization: Like an interest-only loan, except that your payments don't even keep up with the interest charges, so that your loan balance grows over time.
 Also popular with sophisticated borrowers, but not a good choice for the average person.

 Pre-payment penalties: This is a charge incurred if you pay the loan off early - not just before the rate adjusts, but potentiallly any time during the scheduled amortization of the loan (usually 30 years).
-Since that's what happens if you sell the home or refinance the mortgage before the rate resets, having to pay a penalty could wipe out much of the advantage of having an ARM in the first place.
+Since that's what happens if you sell the home or refinance the mortgage before the rate resets, having to pay a penalty could wipe out much of the advantage of having a variable-rate loan in the first place.
 Unless you're taking out a "no closing cost" loan, where the closing costs are actually paid through a higher interest rate, you shouldn't have to accept a pre-payment penalty on any mortgage.